Fslippe/master_project/docs/plan.md

   - make brush
   - Make lower resolution grid and average over every grid box
   - Make same brush for model output and append to grid
+    - Important to give better scores to models being close than those that are completely off.
 - Scores
   - calculate accuary scores
   - Weight the accuracies by multiplying by highest truth probability (More people predicting one area, More likely to be right)